brickfrog/justin.vc/content/elfeed.md

         -   Cosma.
 I think I found via one of Rao's links.
 Physics professor.
 Good link jumping point due to recommended / not links.
+        -   Seems to mass throw notes at the RSS feed though.

     <!--list-separator-->